The King’s Body Guard for Scotland, The Royal Company of Archers

 The Sovereign’s Personal Body Guard in Scotland

-The Royal Company has been the Sovereign’s Personal Bodyguard in Scotland since that honour was conferred by King George IV in 1822.
-The Honourable Corps of Gentlemen at Arms, formed by King Henry VIII in 1509, and The Body Guard of the Yeomen of the Guard, formed by King Henry VII in 1485, attend the Sovereign elsewhere in the United Kingdom.
-The Royal Company undertakes duties at the request of The King at any State and ceremonial occasion in Scotland.
+The Royal Company has been the Sovereign’s Personal Bodyguard for Scotland since that honour was conferred by King George IV in 1822.
+The Honourable Corps of Gentlemen at Arms, formed by King Henry VIII in 1509, and The Body Guard of the Yeomen of the Guard, formed by King Henry VII in 1485, attend the Sovereign in London and Windsor.
+The Royal Company undertakes duties at the request of The King at any State and ceremonial occasion in Scotland and elsewhere in the UK as required.

 Constituted in 1676 for the ‘purpose of encouraging the Noble and Useful Recreation of Archery’, The Royal Company received its Royal Charter from Queen Anne in 1704.
 Archery remains a principal activity to this day and the long bow is still carried by The Royal Company on ceremonial duties.
 Competitive shooting continues throughout the year either, depending on the season, in the Butts at Archers’ Hall or in the grounds of the Palace of Holyroodhouse.
 Pre-dating the formation of The Royal Company, The Musselburgh Arrow has been competed for since at least 1603 and may well be the oldest sporting trophy in the world.